| The Web Retailing Example - Drilling Down Newsletter #

 really need to understand this stuff.
 If you are different, then

 simply prove it to your prospects.
 Love ya, I really do.
+Understand that mining was originally developed for use by highly

 advanced modelers, not beginners.
 These are people who have used